legumeinfo/datastore-specifications/PROTOCOLS/diversity-methods/README.md

 module load bcftools

-# Step 1: Normalize and decompose multiallelic sites (optional, but good practice)
-# This command splits multiallelic sites into multiple biallelic records.
-# It also left-aligns and normalizes indels.

-# Step 1: Normalize and decompose multiallelic sites (optional, but good practice)
+ Step 1: Normalize and decompose multiallelic sites.
 # This command splits multiallelic sites into multiple biallelic records.
 # It also left-aligns and normalizes indels.
 bcftools norm -m -any --check-ref w -f your_genome_assembly.fa your_input.vcf.gz -o normalized.vcf.gz -Oz